WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 ALL STAR ELIGIBILITY

-Players in Intermediate are eligible for selection to a Little League Tournament Team (aka, "All Stars") that will participate in a post season starting right around July 4th.
+Players in Seniors are eligible for selection to a Little League Tournament Team (aka, "All Stars") that will participate in a post season starting around July 4th.